EdwardShanahan07/avengers-quiz/README.md

 ### User Stories
 - As a user, I want to see instructions on how the quiz works.
-- As a user, I want the choice to play or quit the application after reading the instructions.
 - As a user, I want to enter my name.
+- As a user, I want the choice to play or quit the application.
 - As a user, I want to see the question and multiple-choice options.
 - As a user, I want to see if my answer choices were correct or incorrect.
 - As a user, I want to keep track of what question number I am on.